MohdSafwanAhmad/pure-hearts/README.md

 2. If you want to add more seed data, you can edit the `supabase/seed.sql` file and add your SQL insert statements.
 3. After editing the `supabase/seed.sql` file, you can run `npx supabase db reset` to reset the local database and apply the seed data again.

+### Good to know

+- After you make change to the local database schema using supabase local studio instance, you **must** run the custom command `npx supabase database generate-types` to update the types in `src/types/database-types.ts` file.
+This file is used to have type safety when using Supabase client in the app.
+And also if not generated the types might be out of date causing errors when compiling the app on production.
+- There is 2 types of supabase client used in the app.
+  - The one in `src/lib/supabase/client.ts` is used for client side operations.
+It is used in component that necessitate interaction with supabase from the browser.
+Generally you use it very rarely.
+  - On the server side `src/lib/supabase/server.ts` there 2 supabase clients.
+    - One with authentication that is similar to the client one called `createAnonymousServerSupabaseClient`.
+This one is used very rarely to fetch data.
+It is only used to determine if the donor/organization is logged in or not on the server side.
+    - One without authentication or cookies and has admin privileges called `createServerSupabaseClient`.
+This one is used for almost all server side operations.
+It is used in server components, API routes, and edge functions.
+This one should be used most of the time on the **server side only**. ⚠️ Never use this one on the client side ⚠️

 ## Testing Email Functionality with Resend

 To test email sending functionality in **development**: